 Handling the local echo details.

 Handling certain client configuration options that affect messages.
 E.g. determining whether to send the plaintext/markdown raw content or the rendered HTML (e.g. the

 client_gravatarfeatures in our events API docs).

-- Following our standard naming convention, input validation is done
+Following our standard naming convention, input validation is done inside the

-check_messagefunction, which is responsible for validating the user can send to the recipient (etc.), rendering the markdown, etc. – basically everything that can fail due to bad user input.
+check_messagefunction, which is responsible for validating the user can send to the recipient, rendering the markdown, etc. – basically everything that can fail due to bad user input.

 do_send_messagesfunction (which handles actually sending the message) is one of the most optimized and thus complex parts of the system.
 But in short, its job is to atomically do a few key things: